How to Give Brand Accounts Permission to Whitelist Your TikTok Content

 Between the dark funnel and restricted ad targeting on the horizon, anything you can do to gather more customer data is a plus.

-But when you run Spark Ads, consider the data and performance of the original post are visible to the creator.
-Through influencer whitelisting you can gather three sets of customer data per ad versus just one.
+But when you run UGC ads on TikTok, consider the data and performance of the original post are visible to the creator.
+Through influencer whitelisting, you can gather three sets of customer data per ad versus just one.
 This includes:

 Brands rightfully want to see a strong ROI from their influencer campaigns.